-Pulling together a huge tapestry of influences, ranging from A Perfect Circle to William Orbit, via Peter Gabriel and Soundgarden, Dartmoor based Gravity Machine have released their debut single, “Dreamtime” from their forthcoming album “Red” (released in March 2020), produced by Pete Miles at Middle Farm Studios in Devon.
+Pulling together a huge tapestry of influences, Pulling together a huge tapestry of influences, from world music, through desert landscapes, heavy rock, folk to electronica, to the sounds of their own home in South West England, Dartmoor based Gravity Machine released their debut single, “Dreamtime” in December 2019, followed by their album “Red” (released in March 2020), produced by Pete Miles at Middle Farm Studios in Devon.

 The core of the band are multi-instrumentalist & vocalist Niall Parker, and Bob Shoesmith on drums.
 There are a number of guests on the forthcoming album, including Kat Marsh (Lionface) and Pete Miles.